alexwitt23/alw4364_coe332/homework02/README.md

 bazel test //...
 ```

-If you really don't like bazel or want to install it, you can run the python
+If you really don't like bazel or don't want to install it, you can run the python
 unittests with `pytest`:

 ```